afcondon/purescript-tagless-final-examples/README.md

 # purescript-finally-tagless-ex

-Direct port of examples the finally tagless, partially evaluated pattern to Purescript.
+Direct port to Purescript (from Haskell) of two examples of the finally tagless, partially evaluated pattern.

 There are two examples here: